 Who is this program for?

-Global Humboldt is a themed learning community for undeclared students in their first year at HSU who are still navigating toward a choice of major.
-This exclusive program will give you and a small community of other Global Humboldt students the chance to share a residence hall, explore your interests, fulfill a wide variety of general education (GE) courses together, and participate in activities inside and outside of class.
+The Global Humboldt learning community is designed for students in their first year at Humboldt who are still navigating toward a choice of major.
+As part of a small community of Global Humboldt students you will have the opportunity to share a residence hall, fulfill a wide variety of general education (GE) courses together, and participate in activities both in and outside of class.

 Contact us!
-If you have any questions about Global Humboldt, please contact Lauren Lynch in the College of Arts, Humanities & Social Sciences by phone at 707-826-4491, or by email at firstname.lastname@example.org.
+If you have any questions about Global Humboldt, please contact Ryan Rasmussen in the College of Arts, Humanities & Social Sciences by phone at 707-826-4491, or by email at firstname.lastname@example.org.